marciosa/univ_app/README.md

 *************************************************

-From Udemy Course: JavaScript and Ruby on Rails with React, Angular, and Vue - Section 3 about Intro to Ruby on Rails
+From Udemy Course: JavaScript and Ruby on Rails with React, Angular, and Vue - Section 3 about Intro to Ruby on Rails.

 *************************************************